Month 12, Day 17, Thursday 8:30 p.m.

 He seemed taken aback.
 “Well…perhaps I missed some things because I don’t have all the connecting information to understand what’s mundane and what’s a clue.
 But I think I did fairly well for coming into your investigation cold.
 Don’t you?”

 ‘My investigation?
 Well, that’s about the best spin he could put on it.
-Except he has ties to real investigators, and none of them will have any clue who I am, or find it amusing that I’ve been seemingly withholding evidence on an ongoing operation.’
+Except he has ties to real investigators, and none of them will have any clue who I am, or find it amusing that I’ve seemingly been withholding evidence on an ongoing operation.’
 She remained silent for a few moments, trying to figure out the best approach.
-‘I wish Oliver was there.
+‘I wish Oliver was here.
 He may have coached me, but an hour is not enough to gain real skill.’
 Aloud, she asked, “Have you mentioned any of this to anyone?”

 Westbay shook his head.
 “No. I can keep a secret, Sebastien.
 I told you that.
 And I’m not an idiot.
 You don’t go around talking about an open investigation where a possible enemy or criminal could hear you.”